DC 5260Musculoskeletal System38 CFR § 4.71a

 A 0% rating requires: Flexion limited to 60°.
 A 30% rating requires: Flexion limited to 15°.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Leg, limitation of flexion of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Leg, limitation of flexion of qualify for TDIU?

-What evidence do I need to establish service connection for Leg, limitation of flexion of?
+What evidence supports a higher rating for Leg, limitation of flexion of?

 Which conditions are commonly secondary to Leg, limitation of flexion of?